3 Reasons Cash Back Is King for Small Business Owners & Families

 Once you’ve earned lots of great flexible rewards with your Chase Sapphire Preferred® Card or American Express® Gold Card, there is a learning curve to figuring out how to get the most value from them.
 While you can redeem those points at a set rate for travel if that is your plan, I suggest just opening a cash back card instead.

 The reason is because banks are always adding new application restrictions.
-For example, AMEX will only let you earn an intro bonus on each card once per lifetime.
+For example, AMEX will only let you earn an intro offer on each card once per lifetime.

-So if you open an AMEX card now, you won’t be able to collect a bonus on that specific card again.
+So if you open an AMEX card now, you won’t be able to collect an intro offer on that specific card again.
 Then later on, once you have the time or knowledge to make use of more complicated rewards, you might have limited your potential to earn those points.

 Cash back will always be cash back.
 So it’s the perfect type of credit card reward to start with.